Back to Blog

 Your Response Is Your Second Sales Pitch

-Most business owners miss this: your response to a review isn't for the reviewer.
+Your response to a review isn't for the reviewer.
 It's for the 50-100 people who will read that review before deciding whether to visit.

-A thoughtful, specific response to a 1-star review can actually convert more customers than a generic 5-star review with no response.
+A thoughtful, specific response to a 1-star review can convert more customers than a generic 5-star review with no response.
 Prospects aren't looking for perfection.
 They're looking for accountability.

 What a Good 4-Hour Response Looks Like